 Heavy-Duty Butterfly Bonsai Shear

-Known as a butterfly shear, this particular one is made for larger trees and tough cutting jobs.
+Known as a butterfly shear, this particular tool is made for larger trees and tough cutting jobs.
 Many people especially like the extra-wide and curving handle grip, making cutting your tree easy and more comfortable.
 With wider blades than most, it’s considered a medium to heavy-duty shear.

 Use this butterfly shear to trim, cut, and prune areas that are harder than most.
 It’s grip is designed to be functional and comfortable.